 We are more than happy to take your order over the telephone, or just answer your queries if you have any.
 Telephone us Monday to Friday from 9am to 5pm on 01386 881507.
 We regret we are unable to take telephone orders on Saturday.

-Yes if you click on individual fabrics and colours that interest you, then there is a facility for adding a swatch (5″ x 7″, 13 x 18cm) to your shopping basket.
-You can also purchase cards showing our full range of white fabrics, our heavy dupions, our range of velvet colours, as well as a colour card showing our complete range of 60 stock colours.
+Yes if you click on individual fabrics and colours that interest you, then there is a facility for adding a swatch (4″ x 6″, 10 x 15cm) to your shopping basket.
+Please see How to order samples here.
+You can also purchase cards showing our full range of white fabrics, our heavy dupions, our range of velvet colours, as well as a colour card showing our complete range of 81 stock colours.

-If you choose the UK standard carriage option your fabric will be folded and despatched in a postal bag by first class recorded post.
-UK fabric orders over the value of £250 will be put on a roll and sent by overnight carrier (at no extra cost).
+UK standard carriage option your fabric will be folded and dispatched in a postal bag by first class or second class recorded post.

-UK Only Next Day Delivery orders are folded and despatched in a postal bag by Special Delivery Post.
+UK Only Next Day Delivery orders are folded and dispatched in a postal bag by Special Delivery next day 1pm Post.

 If you choose the delivery option “On the Roll”, your fabric will be sent on a roll by overnight carrier.